cranndarach/git-tutorial/02-workflow.md

 Remember that you can always see what is staged by running `git status`.

-You don't have to add everything to the staging area if you don't want to commit its changes.
-So, if you have files that you don't want tracked (see "Ignoring files" below), or if you've made changes that you think don't really fit with the theme of your current commit, you can just not stage them, and then they won't be included in your commit.
+Anything that you do not add to the stage will not be included in the commit.
+So, if you have files that you don't want tracked (see "Ignoring files," up next), or if you've made changes that you think don't really fit with the theme of your current commit, you can just not stage them.

 On the flip side, if you forget to stage a file, it won't be included in your commit, so double check the `status` before you make a commit just to be safe.

 ## More commits